 But “the millennial thing” is not the only reason: the practice of investing more in the workforce has proven to be beneficial for both employees and employers, regardless of demographics.

 Research by Glassdoor shows that about 80% of employees prefer additional benefits over a pay raise – and this means that attracting and retaining top talent requires investing in such perks as time-off, health and wellbeing, and increased flexibility.

 So, today’s trend is investing in the workforce and increasing employee retention literally at all costs, first of all in knowledge-based industries.
 Benefits offered by employers are much more essential than just free snacks, birthday gifts or pizza parties in the office.
-Let’s see at the newest trends in benefit programs.
+Let’s see the newest trends in benefits programs.